 2. Try blurring only certain parts of a picture

 Here’s the lowdown on how to selectively blur parts of your photo (like the background), instead of blurring the entire thing:

-- Select Soften (or another photo blurring effect) in the Effects tab and click the paintbrush icon.
+- In the Effects tab under Basic, select Soften (or another photo blurring effect) and click the paintbrush icon.

-- Paint the effect over the areas you want to blur.
-If you accidentally blur too much, click Original to switch your paintbrush to an eraser, and de-blur the desired area.
+- If you accidentally blur too much, click Original to switch your paintbrush to an eraser, and de-blur the desired area.

 - When you’re done, click Apply.

 3. Use Bokeh effects to add blurry soft lights

 Simply put: bokeh is the aesthetic quality of the out-of-focus points of light in a photo’s background or, as we like to say, it’s the magical-mystical-fairy-light-wonder effect.
 PicMonkey’s Bokeh textures gives you tons of ways to customize this brilliant look.